ajroach42/ajroach42.github.io/_drafts/2019-07-23-diy-media-toolkit.md

 Cons: Less versitile than other options, Only works with computers and smartphones, not good for music (unless you're just doing vox/guitar)

+- Whatever headset you use for video calls
 - Shure MV5 Digital Condenser Microphone + USB & Lightning Cable
   - Small, lightweight, and portable
   - Has Lightning cable support for iOS